ome/www.openmicroscopy.org/_posts/2016-03-21-windows-support.md

 with our open source ethos and the fact we rely on public and charity grant funding, we also try to use open source tools as part of our workflows for testing, building and deploying our products wherever possible.
-We do support commercial OS and platforms — we build and test OMERO.insight on Windows, actively work to support accessing the OMERO and Bio-Formats APIs in Matlab, and actively support browsing OMERO.web using IE.
+We do support commercial operating systems and platforms — we build and test OMERO.insight on Windows, actively work to support accessing the OMERO and Bio-Formats APIs in Matlab, and actively support browsing OMERO.web using IE.

 Since the beginning of the OMERO project, we have actively tested and supported builds and tests of OMERO.server on Windows.
 Several users—